axelitus/fuel-pkg-history/README.md

 ###### EVENT_ENTRY_BEFORE_POP

 This event fires up right before an entry is popped from the stack.
 The data that is sent to the callback is the 'current' History_Entry (that's the one that will be popped from the stack).
 If you need to cancel the pop you should return true (cancel = true) from the callback.

+###### EVENT_ENTRY_POP_CANCELED

+This event fires up when an entry's pop is canceled in the EVENT_ENTRY_BEFORE_POP.
+The data that is sent to the callback is the 'current' History_Entry (that's the one that will be popped from the stack).
+You should *NEVER* try to pop an entry from within a callback for this event as this may create a loop, you should better debug why is the pop being cancelled.

 ###### EVENT_ENTRY_POPPED